 In case you didn’t run into that term in Biology class, your ECS is an inter-related system of chemicals and receptors spread throughout your brain and body.

-Since its discovery in the 1990s, scientists have learned thatthe endocannabinoid system helps maintain balance, orhomeostasis, within your body.
-Specifically, it plays a part in mood regulation, pain perception, appetite, and inflammation - just for starters.
+Since its discovery in the 1990s, scientists have learned that the endocannabinoid system helps maintain balance, or homeostasis, within your body.

 Plant-based cannabinoids like CBD and THC, among others (and over one hundred minor cannabinoids have been identified), interact with the endocannabinoid system, supporting and enhancing its natural functions.